att-innovate/firework/README.md

 That looks promising!

 8. Restart FLEXlm to successfully serve both Quartus Prime and ModelSim features this time.
-We'll use `ps` to identify the currently-running `lmgrd`'s <a href="https://en.wikipedia.org/wiki/Process_identifier">process ID (PID)</a> and kill it with the `kill -9` command.
+First, use `ps` to identify the currently-running `lmgrd`'s <a href="https://en.wikipedia.org/wiki/Process_identifier">process ID (PID)</a> and kill it with the `kill -9` command.

 ```
 ps aux | grep lmgrd
-kill -9 <PID>
+sudo kill -9 <PID>
 ```

 ![alt text](resources/images/ps-aux.png)

-Now we can restart FLEXlm:
+Now we can start FLEXlm again:

 ```
+cd ~/workspace
-~/workspace/intelFPGA/16.1/quartus/linux64/lmgrd -c /usr/local/flexlm/licenses/license.dat
+intelFPGA/17.1/quartus/linux64/lmgrd -c /usr/local/flexlm/licenses/license.dat
 ```

 As long as you don't see any error messages in the log, all features of Quartus Prime and ModelSim should now be properly served.
 Here's what the tail end of my log looks like:

 ![alt text](resources/images/lmgrd-log-final.png)

 9. Open Quartus Prime.
-Again, you'll see the *License Setup Required* dialog appear but this time we're ready to specify the license we're using.
+Note, if you're using version `17.1` or later, the license should automatically be recognized and you can skip ahead to step 11.
+Otherwise, you'll see the *License Setup Required* pop-up dialog appear again, but this time we're ready to specify the license we're using.
 Select *If you have a valid license file, specify the locaiton of your license file* option and click **OK**.

 ![alt text](resources/images/license-setup.png)